 Second Generation: These pilot-projects (like Al Noor) reach several hundred MW.
 These plants are almost competitive without subsidies.
 However a few technical issues remained like the high water demand as well as low storage capacity that made additional gas firing necessary for the night.

 Fourth Generation: These plants are currently in development.
 The goal is to achieve higher temperatures by focusing the light more accurately.
 That will improve efficiency and storage capacity.
+New materials and designs are tested for the thermal storage.
 Whether the conduct of high temperature industrial processes directly powered by the sun is possible, is the focus of the current research.
+Solarthermal-Plants can already power low temperature thermal applications.

-For these reasons direct current transmission is already used to connect islands to the mainland or to connect the Scandinavian grid to the Central-European grid.
+For this reason direct current transmission is already used to connect islands to the mainland or to connect the Scandinavian grid to the Central-European grid.

 But why is that technology not used everywhere?
 Historically it was difficult to produce a lot of high voltage direct current and even more difficult to invert it to alternating current.
 And we need high voltage to transmit with lower losses and transformers only work with alternating current.
 Today inverters can convert Direct and Alternating Current, but the whole system is set up on AC and many applications prefer AC anyway.